AleksaMarjanov/AleksaMarjanov/README.md

   👨‍💻 About Me :

 - 🔭 Front-End Software Developer focused on React & Next.js
-- 🌴 Currently learning about SQL Server, Python, Bash Scripting.
+- 🌴 Currently learning about Rust.
 - ⚡ In my free time, I love to work on cool side projects that are involved with my community.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/aleksamarjanov/)